gkaindl/rfm12b-linux/README.md

 Currently, Raspberry Pi, Beaglebone and Beaglebone Black are supported, but it should be easy to support additional boards by adding the necessary setup code (e.g. setting up pinmuxing, etc…).

 The driver can be used to communicate with [JeeLib](https://github.com/jcw/jeelib) on the Arduino platform.
+Its interaction with the RFM12B board is based heavily on the fantastic work in JeeLib!

+A demo video is available on [YouTube](http://www.youtube.com/watch?v=5aeSIBstJS0).

 ## Overall Functionality